-Are you visiting the park with kids?
-Then, you’re going to want to check out the playground!
+Are you heading to the park with kids?
+Then, you're going to want to check out the playground!

 From the Sugar Cane Cabin to the Sweetwater Silo to the Sugarcube Centrifuge, this one-of-a-kind playground will take your kids on an engaging journey through the sugar refining process.